 But I don’t feel disabled.

-During these flare-ups, I tend to hide away.
+During these flare-ups, I tend to hideaway.
 It’s embarrassing for me to get lost in conversation or slur my speech constantly.
 When my symptoms get worse, I don’t like to talk to anyone, not even my boyfriend.
 When I’m in pain I hide it, I fake It being well so I won’t be a “complainer”.
 I try not to walk around, so no one sees me stumble.
 Not to mention my skin, sometimes my skin is so sensitive, I can’t wear clothes.
 It’s for this reason I have so many leggings and loose comfortable clothes; it gives me the illusion of not being the complete slob that I so often feel.

-Hiding away is easier than to have to continually explain to others that I have this illness and this is what it does to me.
+Hiding away is easier than having to continually explain to others that I have this illness and this is what it does to me.
 Most people don’t even believe that it’s a real illness and yet it affects 12 million people, ninety percent of them being female.
 I am one voice out of 12 million that knows that it’s real.

 I live with the depression it causes.
 My brain tells me that I’m a burden to my family, friends, boyfriend and I’m better off alone, to suffer in silence.
 When that’s precisely the moment that I need people the most, I need the hug that hurts or to be told that “It’s going to be alright,” even when I know that it won’t.